Summer Flash Sale: Get $500 off Omni One or Omni One Core! Use code FLASH at checkout.

 Is Virtuix’s system compliant with DoD cybersecurity and data protection standards?

 Yes.
-OMT’s headset, the Varjo XR-4 Secure edition, is fully TAA compliant.
+One of OMT’s compatible headsets, the Varjo XR-4 Secure edition, is fully TAA compliant.
 OMT has no online connectivity requirements (OMT operates without internet connection), suited to high-security situations and closed-loop network environments.

 Who are your current government and DoD customers?